jsambrook/common-sense/_posts/2024-10-15-marcos-experiment.md

 [Audio Discussion](https://common-sense.com/assets/files/marcos-experiment.mp3)

-Marco and Sam meet at their usual breakfast place and continue the discussion they had in Sam's garage last week.
-As they discuss things, Marco begins to wonder if what they discussed might relate to the dynamics of the software team he manages at MedTech.
-He has seen the damaging a blaming culture - an unjust culture - creates and wants to protect his team.
-He decides to run a small and discrete experiment to see for himself if what Sam described might be happening.
+Marco and Sam settle into their usual breakfast spot, resuming their conversation from Sam's garage the previous week.
+As they talk, Marco draws a connection between their discussion and the dynamics within his software team at MedTech.
+Having witnessed firsthand the damage that a blame-oriented culture inflicts, he's determined to shield his team from developing such toxic patterns.
+Intrigued by Sam's insights, Marco resolves to conduct a small, discreet experiment to test whether similar dynamics might be at play in his own team.

-How does Sam receive Marco's suggestion, and is Marco on to something important or chasing ghosts?
+How does Sam receive Marco's suggestion and is Marco on to something important or wasting his time?

 Links to additional resources are at the end of this article.